NicKarlen/AFE1_Crypto/README.md

 ## Database

 For simplicity reasons we use sqlite as our main database.
 SQLite is already integrated in to python and doesn't need aditional services.
+In the folder sqliteTutorial you can find a short example for the main usecases (CREATE, WRITE, UPDATE, DELETE, SELECT)

 ## Binance API